vreverdy/reporter/README.md

 # reporter
-A reporter class to facilitate lifetime debugging
+A reporter class to facilitate debugging